mateogon/ibex-tools/readme.md

 The script will print its progress to the console and create output files for each benchmark run in the outputs directory of your tools_dir.

-After all runs are completed, the script will call the specified Python script (parse_results.py) to parse the output files and consolidate the results into a single CSV file.
+After all runs are completed, the script will call the specified Python script (parse_results.py) to parse the output files and consolidate the results into a single CSV file for each parameter combination.
 Subsequently, it invokes the generate_results() function to create a comprehensive CSV file 'combined_results_data.csv' which includes improvement statistics and identifies the best parameters per file.